idkfelix/year12/SoftDev/SAT1/Meeting Notes.md

 - Storing all data in compass
 - notes editor
 - upcoming learning tasks
-	- progress check
-	- keeping on top of tasks
 	- comments on progress
 - extracting tasks from lesson plans
 - linking notes to activity and lesson
 - tagging notes with topics
 - viewing lesson plan
 - revision
-	- context to class notes, lesson plans and VCAA
 	- generate summaries from users notes, topics and lesson plans
 	- ai to create flash cards, practice SAC questions and quiz (short answer and multiple choice), created from notes at different difficulties, (context to previous exams)